nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Contact**: A person or entity registered in the application, that serves as the primary entity that the user interacts with.
 A Contact is associated with a number of attributes, such as Lead Status, time created, Company, and Email etc.
 - **Lead Status**: The current state of a Lead in the sales funnel.
 A Lead Status often changes based on actions that the user does with a Contact.
 Lead Statuses are associated with a time they were last updated.
 Refer to the Implementation > Lead Status for more information concerning Lead Statuses.

----
+**Definitions of types of lead statuses**
+- **Uncontacted**: Represents a possible lead status.
+The user has not gotten in touch with (contacted) the saved person.
+By default, newly added contacts have this status                                        |
+- **Working**: Represents a possible lead status.
+The person has been contacted.
+The user is currently nurturing a relationship with the contact with the hopes of making them a qualified lead.               |
+- **Qualified**: Represents a possible lead status.
+The contact is a client that has been nurtured to a ready, buying customer.
+A contact that has a prospect to buy or is in the sales funnel should go here.   |
+- **Unqualified**: Represents a possible lead status.
+This status should only be used when it is certain that the customer's intents are not a match for the user's sales, and have no prospects of buying at all.

 ## **Appendix: Instructions for manual testing**